fehler/ddx/DDX-C2-Scratch.md

 Chapter 2: Establishing an Effective Strategy
 ---------------------------------------------

-<p style="background-color: yellow;">This content still needs a bit of tidying, but it’s a useful start.
-At the moment I’m pulling together content across various locations: my folder, my slides, my notes in Bear and Simplenote, and my sketchbook.</p>
+**\/\* This content still needs a bit of tidying, but it’s a useful start.
+At the moment I’m pulling together content across various locations: my folder, my slides, my notes in Bear and Simplenote, and my sketchbook. \*\/**

 An effective strategy doesn’t appear out of nowhere, it comes from research, and your research needs to be undertaken in a considered and systematic manner.
 By embracing a systematic approach to your strategy research you can build it in as a core part of your UX process, saving time and money, and leading to better outcomes.